Shantal Monique Poses On The Beach In Tiny Bikini That Leaves Little To The Imagination

 Model Shantal Monique knows how to capture the attention of her online audience with photos that show her scantily clad.
-On Thursday, she outdid herself when she shared a photo on Instagram that featured her flaunting her curvaceous figure in a bikini that left little to the imagination.
+On Thursday, she outdid herself when she shared a photo on Instagram that featured her flaunting her curvaceous figure in a bikini.

+The beach behind her was dotted with footprints, and a rock outcropping was blurred in the distance.

-Shantal faced the camera and struck a sexy pose with her hips to one side.
+Shantal faced the camera and struck a sexy pose with her hip cocked on one side.
 She held her hands in her hair while she looked at the camera with an alluring gaze and parted lips.
 The pose showed off not only her ample chest, but also her chiseled abs.
 Her shapely shoulders and toned thighs were also on display.
 The skin on her breasts appeared to be dewy, and it glowed in the light.

 Backlit by the sun, her hair looked golden as it cascaded down her back.
 The side of her body also glowed from the sunlight, accentuating her hourglass figure.